studio-b12/goat/docs/implementation.md

 // results in "Hello+world%21"
 ```

-Gurl also provides some additional functions which are available in Gurlfiles.
+Goat also provides some additional functions which are available in Goatfiles.

 - `base64 <string>`: Returns the input strings as base64 encoded string.
 - `base64url <string>`: Returns the input strings as base64 URL encoded string.